GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

 Asking a user to provide the OTP (one time password) delivered via SMS is a common way to confirm a user's phone number.
 There are a few use cases for SMS OTP:

-* **2 step verification**: In addition to username and password, SMS OTP can be used as a strong signal that the account is owned by the person who received the SMS OTP.
+* **Two-factor authentication.** In addition to username and password, SMS OTP can be used as a strong signal that the account is owned by the person who received the SMS OTP.
-* **Phone number verification**: Some services use a phone number as the user's primary identifier.
+* **Phone number verification.** Some services use a phone number as the user's primary identifier.
 In such services, users can enter their phone number and the OTP received via SMS to prove their identity.
-Sometimes it's combined with a PIN to constitute a 2 step verification.
+Sometimes it's combined with a PIN to constitute a two-factor authentication.
-* **Account recovery**: When a user loses access to their account, there needs to be a way to recover it.
+* **Account recovery.** When a user loses access to their account, there needs to be a way to recover it.
 Sending an email to their registered email address or an SMS OTP to their phone number are common account recovery methods.
-* **Payment confirmation**: In payment systems, some banks or credit card issuers request additional authentication from the payer for security reasons.
+* **Payment confirmation** In payment systems, some banks or credit card issuers request additional authentication from the payer for security reasons.
 SMS OTP is commonly used for that purpose.